mazimez/Mazime/README.md

 - select the mode of play, single player or multiplayer.

 ## Single Player
-- the blue ball is your character and red ball is the computer(ghost). avoid red ball from touching you character and reach to the green box(goal) at bottom right to finish the game and go to next level.
+- the blue ball is your character and red ball is the computer(ghost). avoid red ball from touching your character and reach to the green box(goal) at bottom right to finish the game and go to next level.
 - there is also an option of "Ghost Off" at bottom left, so you can disable the ghost.

 ## Multi Player